 Home

-Diana and Maggie discover ways to compromise and share after they both want the same gown
+Diana and Maggie discover ways to compromise and share when they both want the identical costume

 Warning: Undefined variable $post_id in /home/webpages/lima-city/booktips/wordpress_de-2022-03-17-33f52d/wp-content/themes/fast-press/single.php on line 26

-Diana and Maggie learn how to compromise and share after they each want the identical gown
+Diana and Maggie learn to compromise and share once they both want the identical gown

-Diana & Maggie need the same dress.
-Roma sews the identical costume for Maggie with a stitching machine toy.
-On the finish they each...
+Diana & Maggie want the same costume.
+Roma sews the identical costume for Maggie with a sewing machine toy.
+At the end they each...

 Quelle: [source_domain]